inorganik/countUp.js/README.md

 ### **Auto animate when element becomes visible**

 Use the `autoAnimate` option to animate when the element is scrolled into view or appears on screen.
-When using autoAnimate, just initialize CountUp but do not call start();
+When using autoAnimate, just initialize CountUp but do not call start().

 ```js
 const countUp = new CountUp('targetId', 989, { autoAnimate: true });
 ```

+**Note** - Auto-animate uses IntersectionObserver which is broadly supported, but if you need to support some very old browsers, v2.9.0 and earlier use a window on-scroll handler when `enableScrollSpy` is set to true.

 ---